behave/behave/docs/tutorial.rst

      Then the result page will include "success"

   Scenario: look up an invalid book
-    Given I search for a invalid book
+    Given I search for an invalid book
      Then the result page will include "failure"

 You may define a single Python step that handles both of those Then